tytydraco/yessleep/out/I_Drove_Through_A_Town_That_Didnt_Exist.md

 Upon entering Pottsville, it appeared normal enough but the further I drove into town, the more I began to notice something was off...

-The buildings themselves appeared to be void of color like something out of those old black and white movies but even stranger though, were the people...
+The buildings themselves appeared to be void of color like something straight out of old black and white movies but even stranger though, were the people...

 The people, who, I swear were walking backwards like somebody rewinding a movie.